oslabs-beta/Redline/README.md

 1. First, clone the repository from Github .
 2. Run ```docker build -t redline .``` in your terminal
-3. Run ```docker run -p [open port ex 3000]:3000 redline``` in your terminal
+3. Run ```docker run -dp 3001:3000 redline``` in your terminal
-4. Navigate to localhost:[port].
+4. Navigate to [LocalHost:3001](http://localhost:3001).
 You should see the web application and enter your host, port, password (default is empty) and nickname.

 Or, simply pull the image from Docker:

 1. Navigate to [Docker Hub](https://hub.docker.com/r/sakurakiyama/redline) and pull the image using the command docker pull sakurakiyama/redline
-2. Run ```docker run -p [open port ex 3000]:3000 sakurakiyama/redline``` in your terminal
+2. Run ```docker run -dp 3001:3000 sakurakiyama/redline``` in your terminal
-3. Navigate to localhost:[port].
+3. Navigate to [LocalHost:3001](http://localhost:3001).
 You should see the web application and enter your host, port, password (default is empty) and nickname.
 4. If you’re having any trouble connecting your Redis instance, please refer to the images above for reference.

 ## Tech Stack